Scan barcode

 Minus points for: it was just a little too grisly for my taste (the killer’s method is slow and drawn out); a little convoluted in places, like the author could feel the plot getting away from him a bit; and a somewhat weak killer’s motive.

-Moderate: Suicide, Police brutality, and Infidelity
+Moderate: Infidelity, Suicide, and Police brutality

-Minor: Infertility, Vomit, Child abuse, and Car accident
+Minor: Child abuse, Infertility, Vomit, and Car accident